pathtofile/SimpleService/README.md

 Very Simple C# Service for research purposes

 # Alter
-Code Logic in `SimpleService.cs`.
+Main code Logic in `SimpleService.cs`.

-To alter the User the service runs as or service description, see the Designer view of `ProjectInstaller.cs`.
+To alter the User the service runs, the service description, etc., see the Designer view of `ProjectInstaller.cs`.

 # Build
 I Used Visual Studio 2019 and .NET 4.8